J-Bicheno/Arms-Import-Export-Analysis/README.md

 ## Ethical Considerations

-- **Data Privacy:** Dataset is aggregate and public; no personal data involved.
+- **Data Privacy:** Dataset is aggregate and public; no personal data involved, followed SIPRI fair use policy.
-- **Bias & Fairness:** Monitored for representation or reporting gaps.
+- **Bias and Fairness:** Monitored for representation or reporting gaps.
 Results interpreted with context.
 - **Societal Impact:** The tool is for academic and policy analysis, not for promoting arms trading.

 ---

 ## Dashboard Design

-### Pages & Widgets
+### Pages and Widgets

 1. **Global Overview:** Top trading countries, interactive world map, summary stats.
 2. **Time Series Explorer:** Arms deals over years, filter by country/type.